-Consider interim operating procedures for any maintenance work needed during the closure – how many could carry out work concurrently and maintain a reasonable social distance, and can sleeping arrangements be sufficiently separated.
+Consider interim operating procedures for any essential maintenance work needed during the closure – do you have members who live close to the hut, how many could carry out work concurrently and maintain a reasonable social distance, and can sleeping arrangements be sufficiently separated.

 Huts that have ample reserves and may have been considering closing their huts temporarily for significant maintenance or improvements might take this opportunity to get that done, in order to not lose further revenue from income after re-opening.
 Use of professional contractors is a good way of supporting local companies who might otherwise be struggling for work.

 Consider the alternative role that a hut (or outdoor centre) could play for the community on an interim basis.
 We are aware of one hut that has been offered to the NHS, in the event that a temporary field hospital is required in that area.
 Some huts are clearly more suitable for this than others.

 If at all possible, as a community we want to come out the end of this pandemic with as many huts and as many clubs as we’re going into it.
 Clubs without huts will face significantly lower financial pressures than those with huts, and if they want those huts to be available in the future, then it is in everyone’s interests to be as flexible and understanding as possible.

 It is also in everyone’s interests to try to minimise the impact, recognising that this is a global issue with far more serious personal and financial consequences than any club will face.
 There will be a future after Covid-19, and after extended social distancing, we are likely to have a desire to be in the outdoors and sociable like never before, so our huts, campsites and outdoor centres will be in high demand.
 Let’s do all we can to help them weather this storm.